 I’m a coffee girl at heart.
-Coffee is my true love, it’s what helps me get through the day and honestly what gets me out of bed in the morning.
-But every once in a while, I really really want a cup of tea.
+Coffee is my true love.
+Coffee is what helps me get through the day and honestly what gets me out of bed in the morning.
+But every once in a while, I really want a cup of tea.

-I’ve mentioned it before, I don’t drink tea too often because I’m American and don’t own a tea kettle (aka the correct way to make tea), so I microwave my tea (I’m so sorry to all my readers from the UK, please don’t leave) and then I tend to forget that it’s in there.
-And then it sits there for literal hours until I remember, and by then it’s cold so I microwave it again and then the whole thing starts all over.
+I don’t drink tea too often because I’m American and don’t own a tea kettle, so I microwave my tea (I’m so sorry to all my readers from the UK, please don’t leave).
+Then I forget that it’s in the microwave.
+It sits there for literal hours until I remember, and by then it’s cold so I microwave it again and the whole thing starts all over.

-A London Fog is a delicious, cozy drink, but you have to make it right.
-You need to brew the Earl Gray correctly, and make sure you have a good vanilla that doesn’t get lost in the strong tea flavor.
-So I decided to take those same flavors and created a little glazed cookie that tastes like a buttery version of that drink.
-So good.
+A London Fog is a delicious, cozy drink, but you need to make it right.
+You need to brew the Earl Gray correctly.
+You need a good vanilla that doesn’t get lost in the strong tea flavor.

-For this recipe, I used Rodelle’s Pure Vanilla Extract, because I needed a good vanilla whose flavor would hold up.
-I put a double dose: vanilla in the cookie dough, vanilla in the frosting.
+For these London Fog Shortbread Cookies, I’m using Rodelle’s Pure Vanilla Extract, because this cookie needs a good, high-quality vanilla.
+I put a double dose: vanilla in the cookie dough, plus vanilla in the frosting.

 I’m a huge fan of Rodelle’s products, especially their extracts!
-They always have such incredible flavors and really give a good pop of flavor to baked goods, whereas other vanillas tend to get lost and don’t add anything.
+They have such incredible flavors and give a good pop of flavor to baked goods.
 Oh, and by the way they also have chocolate extract.
 Yes, let that sink in.

 London Fog Shortbread Cookies (Vegan)